Groundwater Seepage Analysis

 - Under the Groundwater tab, change the method to Steady State as shown below:

-- Under the Shear Strength Reduction tab, when a model is imported from Slide3 the Determine Strength Reduction Factor check box is on automatically.
-If a SSR analysis is not desired turn the Determine Strength Reduction Factor check box off.
+- Under the Shear Strength Reduction tab, when a model is imported from Slide3 the Determine Strength Reduction Factor checkbox is turned on automatically.
+Since an SSR analysis is not part of the scope for this tutorial, turn the Determine Strength Reduction Factor checkbox off.

 3.0 Applying Groundwater Boundary Conditions